In South Lebanon, Cultivating Resistance Against Israel’s “Substance from Hell”

 “It’s a substance from hell,” environmental researcher at the American University of Beirut (AUB) and activist Abbas Baalbaki told The Public Source.

-The substance can burn through human flesh and lead to a painful death, according to a study on burn injuries, in addition to causing severe respiratory issues, as seen in people hospitalized in Tyre.
+The substance can burn through human flesh and lead to a painful death, according to a study on burn injuries, in addition to causing severe respiratory issues, as seen in people hospitalized in Sur.
 “We were coughing, feeling nauseous, and vomiting for over a week,” Maher said.

 The bombs also burned through many of Oday’s fields, even melting the pipes for water irrigation.